TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 Now view the web page.

-This approach puts the page content into a HTML file, allowing for separate access controls and it also allows for an editing workflow that does not need as much TypoScript.
-The CMS renderer still requires a TypoScript template on the :guilabel:`Minimal design` page to know what file to process for the page content.
+Here we are putting the page content into a separate HTML file, allowing for separate access control and for an editing workflow that does not need much TypoScript.
+The TYPO3 renderer still requires a TypoScript template on the :guilabel:`Minimal design` page to know which file to process.

 Resulting web page
 ==================

 Here is the resulting web page HTML source for both the TypoScript-only and the Fluid based implementations.
-Notice how the CMS added default markup surrounding the single line of content:
+Notice how TYPO3 has added default markup around the single line of content:

 .. code-block:: html
    :caption: Example frontend output